Gaspé Campus

 The course will allow you to reflect on the theoretical and practical knowledge acquired throughout your course in the Humanities program.
 You will be able to reuse them in new contexts in order to continue the process of integrating the learning that has been initiated in all of the program’s courses.

-Choice of 2 of out 5 Click here to see
+Choice of 2 out of 5 Click to view them

 The course will introduce you to the field of international economic relations and explore the phenomenon of globalization.
 A major part of the course will be devoted to the origins, nature, and consequences of this fundamental current of human evolution whose economic, social, political, environmental and cultural stakes are determining for the future of humanity.